MultyXu/Developing_tool_notes/Docker.md

 plt.show()
 ```
 ### For Macos
+> NOTE: The following step is necessary when working with UMich VPN, if you are connected to the UMich network, you can do the same for the windows.

 Download XQuartz using brew, in setting security, ensure "allow all connections"

 To grant permission to client on mac terminal run